Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Set-MsolUserLicense.md

 ```

 ### -ObjectId
-The unique ID of the user to update licenses for.
+Specifies the unique object ID of the user for which to update licenses.

 ```yaml
 Type: Guid